containerd/btrfs/README.md

 is missing, please don't hesitate to submit a PR.

 Note that due to struct alignment issues, this isn't yet fully native.
-Preferrably, this could be resolved, so contributions in this direction are greatly appreciated.
+Preferably, this could be resolved, so contributions in this direction are greatly appreciated.

 ## Applying License Header to New Files